Today's Articles

 *Kweisi Mfume was born on this date in 1948.
 He is a Black politician, administrator, and activist.

 Born Frizzell Gray in Silver Spring, MD, he is the eldest of four children.
 His father, a truck driver, abandoned his family when Mfume was young.
-After the death of his mother when he was 16, Gray dropped out of high school to begin work, holding as many as three jobs at a time to support his three sisters.
+After his mother's death when he was 16, Gray dropped out of high school to begin work, holding as many as three jobs at a time to support his three sisters.

 He also began running the streets, sometimes with the wrong crowds.
-He became a father to five children with several different women during his teenage years.
-He actively supports them, and they, in turn, actively support him in his politics.
+During his teenage years, he became a father to five children with several different women.
+He actively supported them, and they, in turn, actively supported him in his politics.
 He has since adopted one child as well.

 When he was 23, Gray turned his life around.
 He obtained his GED and began studies at the Community College of Baltimore, where he served as the head of its Black Student Union and the school newspaper editor.
 In the early 1970s, in recognition of his heritage and his success over his beginnings, he legally changed his name to Kweisi Mfume, a name from the Akan and Swahili language that translates to "Conquering Son of Kings."